Employers' Frequently Asked Questions - Work Sharing - Unemployment Insurance

 No. WS can be used in one or more departments or units.
 You have the flexibility to choose the area(s) involved.

 No. All participating employees in an affected unit or department must be treated equally.
-However, the hours of employees of different affected departments or units may be reduced at a different percentage.
-This difference must be specified and addressed separately in the Plan.
+However, the hours of employees in different affected departments or units may be reduced by different percentages.
+These differences must be specified and addressed separately in the plan.

-How many employees are required for approval of a Plan?
+8. How many employees are required for approval of a plan?

 A minimum of two employees are required in order to "share the work."